tom-seddon/6845-tests/README.md

 Undocumented tests are undocumented - I probably haven't decided what conclusion to draw.

+# test

+Simply change the background palette a couple of times.

+This demonstrates that the vsync sync isn't quite perfect: press BREAK repeatedly, and the split point can shift by one marker (which represents 1 usec).
+This seems to be something to do with switching the CRTC between 2MHz and 1MHz modes.

 # r4-2

 Show discrepancy between VL6845 and HD6845: the value of R4 is only